baziotis/metap/README.md

 Prints a message before and after calls matching a pattern.

 **Parameters**:
-- `patt: Pattern`: Regular expression.
+- `patt: Pattern`: Optional.
+A regular expression.
 Only function calls that have function names that match this pattern are logged.
+- `range: List[Union[int, Tuple[int, int]]]`: Optional.
+Only log returns within the line ranges provided. `range` gets a list that can have either integers (denoting a single line), or a pair of integers (denoting a `[from, to]` range).

 **Simple Example**